spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatial-type.md

 # Spatial Type

-To run Unreal-developed games in SpatialOS, we need to expose network-relevant class information to SpatialOS.
-Spatial Type (`SpatialType`) is a SpatialOS-specific [class specifier (Unreal documentation)](https://docs.unrealengine.com/en-US/Programming/UnrealArchitecture/Reference/Classes/Specifiers) which the GDK uses to reflect this information. `SpatialType` is similar to other Unreal class specifiers, but implemented in parallel with [EClassFlags (Unreal documentation)](https://api.unrealengine.com/INT/API/Runtime/CoreUObject/UObject/EClassFlags/index.html) to minimize the possibility of conflicting changes between the standard Unreal Engine and the GDK’s Unreal Engine fork.
+ Spatial Type (`SpatialType`) is a SpatialOS-specific [class specifier (Unreal documentation)](https://docs.unrealengine.com/en-US/Programming/UnrealArchitecture/Reference/Classes/Specifiers).
+The GDK uses `SpatialType` expose network-relevant class information to SpatialOS.

+ `SpatialType` is similar to other Unreal class specifiers, but implemented in parallel with [EClassFlags (Unreal documentation)](https://api.unrealengine.com/INT/API/Runtime/CoreUObject/UObject/EClassFlags/index.html) to minimize the possibility of conflicting changes between the standard Unreal Engine and the GDK’s Unreal Engine fork.

 The `SpatialType` tag allows the GDK to interoperate between the network stacks of native Unreal and SpatialOS.
 The tag is not inherited down class hierarchies.